-Professor of Fetal Medicine and Clinical Research Director of the Oxford Maternal and Perinatal Health Institute.
+Professor of Fetal Medicine and Director of Research of the Oxford Maternal and Perinatal Health Institute (OMPHI).

 Aris is a Professor of Fetal Medicine and the Clinical Research Director of the Oxford Maternal and Perinatal Health Institute.
 He leads a number of research projects focused in the areas of maternal, fetal and perinatal health and using diverse methods - including basic science, clinical epidemiology, trials, knowledge transfer and implementation science.
 A major research interests is the use of artificial intelligence (AI) in pregnancy imaging and screening, and for several years he has worked with biomedical engineers on these problems.
 Through this work, Aris co-founded the Oxford University spin-out, Intelligent Ultrasound.